riboviz/riboviz/docs/user/prep-riboviz-operation.md

 ## Coordinating local scripts and third-party components

-`prep_riboviz` prepares ribosome profiling data for by implementing a workflow that uses a combination of local Python and R scripts and third-party components.
+The workflow prepares ribosome profiling data for by implementing a workflow that uses a combination of local Python and R scripts and third-party components.
 These are as follows:

 * `hisat2-build`: build rRNA and ORF indices.
 * `cutadapt`: cut adapters.